 Park image via Elliot Scott on Flickr; image of Silver via NYC Parks

-Mitchell J. Silver, the commissioner of New York City Parks Department, tells us he’s 58 years old.
-But with his vibrant enthusiasm and energy for parks, fitness and life in general, it’s hard to believe.
+Mitchell J. Silver, the commissioner of the New York City Parks Department, tells us he’s 58 years old.
+But with his vibrant enthusiasm and energy for parks, fitness, and life in general, it’s hard to believe.
 Only as he details a list of his achievements and accolades over the years does his age show.
 Silver, who oversees the management and operations of nearly 30,000 acres of city parks, calls himself the “commissioner of fun,” a title he strives to live up to every day.
 This summer, Silver launched “Cool Pools,” an initiative to renovate public pools, celebrated making Central Park car-free, and increased accessibility to parks for all New Yorkers.
 If you want to feel good, follow his Instagram and see him sliding, swinging, running, jumping, swimming, kayaking and more.

 Silver is training for his first marathon this November (with his best friend from college) after completing four half marathons.
 6sqft jogged beside the commissioner and got his running commentary on the biggest challenges facing NYC parks, what he attributes his success to, what we can expect for the future and where he buys his running gear.